ellisalicante/ELLIS-Alicante-website/_jobs/researcher.en.md

 ### Submission Guidelines

-Applicants should submit their CV + brief statement of interest in PDF format
+Applicants should submit their CV + brief statement of interest in PDF format to [this link](https://easychair.org/conferences/?conf=ihcai-2020)

 ### Contact